abhishek09091/salesken_assignement/README.md

 in Body pass paramter strings

-key           value
+key  :   strings

-strings       "we are sorry for the inconvenience",
+value      "we are sorry for the inconvenience",
               "we are sorry for the delay",
               "we regret for your inconvenience",
               "we don't deliver to baner region in pune",